slackapi/bolt-js/docs/_future/workflows.md

 ### Working example {#full-example}

-Let's take a look at a fully functional `say-hello.js` workflow and `manifest.js` file that contains one workflow definition, its implementation, and a completed manifest definition:
+Let's take a look at a fully functional Say Hello workflow and `manifest.js` file that contains one workflow definition, its implementation, and a completed manifest definition:

 ```javascript
 // manifest/workflow/say-hello.js